Judicial Branch Home >

 How to respond to a Harassment Order

-If someone got a temporary order for harassment against you and you want to respond or ask for a hearing, you can download request for a hearing form (#HAR301).
-Carefully read and follow all of the instructions.
+If someone got a temporary order for harassment against you and you want to respond or ask for a hearing, you can download Request for a Hearing form (#HAR301).
+IMPORTANT: There is a deadline to ask for a hearing.
+Carefully read all court documents and follow the instructions.
 You might also want to talk to a lawyer about your legal rights and options.

 Back to top

 « Back to Domestic Abuse & Harassment Home